Chart Color Schemes

 An assessment of population growth drivers in Ivanhoe East - Eaglemont reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, they use VIC State Government's Regional/LGA projections from 2023, adjusted to SA2 levels.
-Growth rates are applied across all areas until 2041.
-Projected demographic shifts indicate significant population increase, with the area expected to grow by 2,692 persons by 2041, reflecting a total increase of 32.9%.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations were also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of national areas was forecast, with the area expected to increase by 2,692 persons to 2041 based on the latest population numbers, reflecting an increase of 32.9% in total over the 17 years.

 Frequently Asked Questions - Population